-- Types of services you receive - Types of treatment and programs you participate in - AHCCCS-eligibility and other insurance coverage - Income level
+- Types of services you receive. - Types of treatment and programs you participate in. - AHCCCS-eligibility and other insurance coverage. - Income level.

-During your first appointment - and as needed - you will meet with a Benefits Eligibility Specialist (BES) in the Member Services Department to review your health care benefits and any fees or financial obligations you may have at CODAC.
+During your first appointment - and as needed - you will meet with a membership specialist to review your health care benefits and any fees or financial obligations you may have.